yaoshixin007/MCW-Containers-and-DevOps/README.md

 ### Workshop

 In this workshop, you will build a proof of concept (POC) that will transform an existing PaaS application to a container-based application.
-This POC will deliver a multi-tenant web app hosting solution leveraging Azure Container Service (AKS), Docker containers on Linux nodes and a migration from MongoDB to CosmosDB.
+This POC will deliver a multi-tenant web app hosting solution leveraging Azure Kubernetes Service (AKS), Docker containers on Linux nodes and a migration from MongoDB to CosmosDB.

 ### Whiteboard Design Session